 Vancouver ski hills include Grouse, Mt.
 Seymour and Cypress.
 Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

-This article features information about all five of the Lower Mainland’s ski hills, plus a sixth mountain located just a three-hour drive away.
-Details provided include resort locations as well as descriptions of each venue’s facilities, terrain and typical snow.
+This article discusses all five of the Lower Mainland’s ski hills, plus a sixth mountain located just a three-hour drive away.
+Details provided include resort locations and descriptions of each venue’s facilities, terrain and typical snow.

 Information in this article includes the following topics: